souphub/scripts/README.txt

 cd scripts
 ./souphubsetup.sh

 Try to keep the script idempotent.
-Currently ok to run it over and over.
+Currently it is ok to run the script repeatedly.

+TODO: Test how the script doesn't work on Ubuntu 20.04.